-Considering that the intervention is founded, in so far as recognised by the present judgment, orders the defendant Organisation to bear the expenses for which justification is provided by the intervener up to a maximum of US\$40.
+Considering that the intervention is founded only in so far as recognized by this judgment;

+Orders the defendant Organisation to bear the expenses for which justification is provided by the intervener up to a maximum of US\$40.

-In witness of which judgment, pronounced in public sitting on 26 April 1955 by His Excellency M. Albert Devèze, President, Professor George Scelle, Vice-President, and Jonkheer van Rijckevorsel, Judge, the aforementioned have hereunto subscribed their signatures, as well as myself, Wolf, Registrar of the Tribunal
+In witness of which judgment, pronounced at the Palais des Nations, Geneva, in public sitting on 29 October 1955, by His Excellency M. Albert Devèze, President, Jonkheer van Rijckevorsel, Judge, Acting Vice-President, and M. Iasson Stavropoulos, Deputy Judge called upon to sit owing to the inability of a titular judge to attend, the aforementioned have hereunto subscribed their signatures as well as myself, Wolf, Registrar of the Tribunal.